wp-plugins/sexy-contact-form/readme.txt

 * High level Spam protection!
 * Drag&Drop reordering for fields, and forms in administration!
 * Custom email subject!
-* Shake effect if field is not valid!
+* Shake effect if field is not valid.
 * 6 beautiful skins.
 [See demo](http://creative-solutions.net/wordpress/creative-contact-form/demo)
 * Very easy to install and configure!